virgesmith/neworder/docs/tips.md

 ## Data Types

 !!! warning "Static typing"
     Unlike python, C++ is a *statically typed* language and so *neworder* is strict about types.
-We strongly encourage the use of type annotations and a type checker (mypy) in python.
+We strongly encourage the use of type annotations and a type checker (e.g. mypy) in python.

 If an argument to a *neworder* method or function is not the correct type, it will fail immediately (as opposed to python, which will fail only if an invalid operation for the given type is attempted (a.k.a. "duck typing")).
 This applies to contained types (numpy's `dtype`) too.
 In the example below, the function is expecting an integer, and will complain if you pass it a floating-point argument: